 The alarm level can be set for each plant individually.
 As water is consumed by the plant, Chirp will detect the low moisture level and will start to emit rare short chirps.
 As more water evaporates, Chirp will increase the alarm rate.

 Chirp is Open Source Hardware available under CERN Hardware Licence v.1.1.
-Boards are produced by seeedstudio in China, soldering and testing is done by the author.
+Boards are produced and soldered by Elecrow in China, programming testing is done by the author.